“Learning and growing together”

 The remit and pecuniary interests of the Governing Body including terms of reference can be accessed on the link below.

-I was born in Worcester, grew up in Birmingham then spent most of myadult life in Solihull before moving back to Worcestershire in 2012.
-I have settled in Bromsgrove with my new partner Allyson.
+I was born in Worcester, grew up in Birmingham then spent most of my adult life in Solihull before moving back to Worcestershire in 2012.
+I have settled in Bromsgrove with my partner Allyson.
 I started my working life at Cadburys before moving to Istel in Redditch.
 I then set up my own software and consultancy business in 1995 and have been working for myself ever since.
 Outside of work my real passion is sailing.
 I also enjoy yoga, hiking, live music, the theatre and bridge.
 Locally I am a volunteer with Worcestershire Wildlife Trust and also as a County Footpath Warden.
 I volunteered to be a Governor in January 2016 and I was fortunate to find Pitcheroak school.
-I now chair the Finance committee and I am the vice-chair on the Governing body.
+I am now the Chair of the Governing body.

-Local Authority Governor – Term of Office (02.06.14 – 01.06.22) – 2nd Term; Chair of Staffing and Curriculum Sub-Committee – Safeguarding Responsibility; Elected by Governing Body of Pitcheroak School
+Local Authority Governor – Term of Office (02.06.14 – 01.06.22) – 2nd Term; Vice Chair of Governing Body; Chair of Staffing and Curriculum Sub-Committee – Safeguarding Responsibility; Elected by Governing Body of Pitcheroak School

 I retired from teaching in 2010.
 My final post was as Head of 6th Form at Pitcheroak School.
 I thoroughly enjoyed my job!
 Although I originally taught in mainstream, most of my teaching career was spent working with pupils with learning difficulties.
 I am married to Bob and have 2 children, who are now adults with their own careers.
 Since retiring, I have joined a choir, trained as a volunteer with the Citizens Advice Bureau, re-designed my garden and enjoyed more time with my family and friends.
 For over 18 years I was very involved in the organisation and development of a youth club for young people with learning difficulties, who were aged 13-25 years.
 I am greatly committed to changing attitudes towards people with learning difficulties and developing greater understanding of their needs and rights to be included in society.
 I am enjoying my role as a Governor at Pitcheroak School and the various opportunities and challenges it presents.